-Formal resilience training can include a variety of techniques for building the mental toughness required to handle the obstacles thrown our way.
-Here are some of my best tips for building resilience:
+Formal resilience training includes a variety of techniques for building the mental toughness required to handle life’s obstacles.
+Here are some expert tips for building resilience:

 Be honest with yourself: